sunha20/obsidian-task-mover/README.md

 - Grouping Tasks: Grouping tasks based on which note they were rolled over from.
 You can also specify a group heading level.
 - Delete tasks from previous day: When the task is rolled over, the original note task is deleted.
 - Remove empty tasks: Empty tasks are not rolled over.
-- Roll over children of tasks: Nested subtasks are rolled over.
+- Rollover children of tasks: All nested subtasks are rolled over.

 ## Requirements
 You must have either: